bmazzarol/Icicle/Icicle.Docs/articles/when-all.md

 The most common sort of concurrency is to run all child tasks at the same time.
-This is provided by @Icicle.TaskScope.WhenAll.
+This is provided by <xref:Icicle.TaskScope.WhenAll>.

 To use it,